Trees, length spectra for rational maps via barycentric extensions and Berkovich spaces: Complexified Robinson's field

 as the quotient field.
 Note that $\Com$ embeds into ${^\rho\Com}$ via constant sequences.

 Intuitively, the field ${^\rho\Com}$ lies in between $\Com$ and ${^*\Com}$ consisting of those large infinitesimals and small infinite numbers.
-We shall regard each member of $t\in M_1$ as a small infinitesimal, and its multiplicative inverse (provided that $t\neq 0)$ a large infinite number.
-Using the terminologies in \cite{LightstoneRobinson75}, each number in $M_1$ will be called an {\em iota} and the multiplicative inverse of a non zero number in $M_1$ will be called a {\em mega}.
+We shall regard each member of $t\in M_1$ as a small infinitesimal, and its multiplicative inverse (provided that $t\neq 0$) a large infinite number.